hello-robot/stretch_firmware/tutorial/docs/data_transfer.md

 # Overview

 In this tutorial we explore how to plumb custom data to and from the Arduino based Stretch Wacc (Wrist + Accelerometer) board.
-This enable users to integrate custom sensors and actuators on to the [Wrist Expansion header](https://docs.hello-robot.com/hardware_user_guide/#wrist).
+This enables users to integrate custom sensors and actuators on to the [Wrist Expansion header](https://docs.hello-robot.com/hardware_user_guide/#wrist).

 ## How Data Transfer Happens in Stretch Body